TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/Index.rst

 .. confval:: excludeAllEmptyParameters

    If true, all parameters which are relevant for cHash are only considered if they are non-empty.

+.. confval:: enforceValidation

+   .. versionadded:: 10.4.35/11.5.23

+   If this option is enabled, the same validation is used to calculate a "cHash" value as when a valid or invalid "cHash" parameter is given to a request, even when no "cHash" is given.

 All properties can be configured with an array of values.
 Besides exact matches (*equals*) it is possible to apply partial matches at the beginning of a parameter (*startsWith*) or inline occurrences (*contains*).